-Undocumented individuals are not eligible to receive federal financial aid.
-All prospective students regardless of immigration status are eligible for the same merit-based aid and residency-based aid offered to all students.
-Scholarship funds are available for qualified students and offered on the basis of academic merit.
+BAU is not a Title IV institution and undocumented individuals are not eligible to receive federal financial aid.
+All prospective students regardless of immigration status are eligible for the same BAU scholarships.
+Scholarship funds are available for qualified students and maintained on the basis of academic merit.